 NAAIP's Favorite Carriers and Other Important Information.

 - John Hancock's John Hancock is a wholy-owned subsidiary of a multinational company called Manulife Financial of Toronto, Canada.
-Protection IUL is among my favorite for older clients.
-Over 65.
-John Hancock has two good IULs.
-One is low cost and provides guarantees through life expectancy and generates some nice cash along the way.
-The other is designed to over fund and pull cash out as tax free income with a decent number shown on the illustration with the high-capped acount.
+Protection IUL is among my favorite for older clients - over 75 - and for smaller polices.
+John Hancock has two decent IULs.
+The Protection IUL is low cost and provides guarantees through life expectancy and generates some nice cash along the way.
+The other, the Accumulation IUL is designed to over fund and pull cash out as tax free income with a decent number shown on the illustration with the high-capped acount.
 Both products are available with Vitality that allows clients to reduce premiums and earn points towards half priced Hyatt hotels stay and Royal Caribbean Cruises for healthy living.
-The client gets a free fit bit that allows JH to track their progress.
-JH also offers the best true LTC reimbursement rider on the market.
+The client gets a free fit bit that allows John Hancock to track their progress.
+John Hancock also offers the best true LTC reimbursement rider on the market.
 If the client engages in the vitality program, it can almost eliminate the cost of the LTC rider.
-JH excels in the older ages and jumbo cases.
-For older very wealthy clients looking to finance coverage, we typically add their ROP rider which is used to pay the loan off at death while keeping the death benefit intact.
-Our JH rep, Andrew Szpiro, is the man and gets stuff done like no one else.
+JH excels in the older ages.
+For older clients looking to finance coverage, we typically add their ROP rider which is used to pay the loan off at death while keeping the death benefit intact.
+Our John Hancock rep, Andrew Szpiro, is the man and gets stuff done like no one else.
 John Hancock is also very good with foreign nationals and will allow premium finance for foreign nationals.

 - Protective Life GIUL.
-Great guaranteed IUL.
+Great guaranteed IUL insurance.
 We can get guaranteed DB out to age 100 or close and still have the benefit of participating in the index.
-They also offer a decent LTC rider and can annuitize the death benefit payout if the client so desires.
-Their latest living benefit rider allows one to guarantee the death benefit to 95 lowering the cost of insurance significantly.
+Protective also offers a decent LTC rider and can annuitize the death benefit payout if the client so desires.
+Protective's latest living benefit rider allows one to guarantee the death benefit to 95 lowering the cost of insurance significantly.
 If the client goes on claim, the death benefit is still paid out.
 Protective Life also provide great sales ideas at www.sellwhatmatters.com.

-- North American - also offers a very good guaranteed IUL.
+- North American - A very good guaranteed IUL.
 I prefer working with Protective, but their products are all pretty good.
 Offers guaranteed insurability riders which is good for child policies.

 - American National – good IUL, good living benefits.
 Not as good as our Major Carrier.
 ANICO IUL Brochure - 24 Pages.

-- Nationwide Life has an IUL very similar to JH’s low cost IUL.
-They also stole their LTC rider and made it an indemnification rider vs. reimbursement.
+- Nationwide Life has an IUL very similar to Major Carrier’s low cost IUL insurance.
+Nationwide also "borrowed" JH's LTC rider and made it an indemnification rider vs. reimbursement.

-- Pacific Life: Good products, good carrier, not my go to per se.
+- Pacific Life: Decent products, good carrier, not my go to per se.
 Pacific Life has some of the highest carrier expenses in the industry which really makes this product a NO-GO.
 Pacific Life illustrates well, but they are not transparent and they are not very broker friendly.
-That being said, we have written some monster cases with them before their expenses become so high.
+That being said, years ago have written some monster cases with them before their expenses become so high.

 - Minnesota Life offers a bunch of good products.
-However, they are not as good as Allianz and they have a very low retention – 2 mil.
+However, Minnesota is not as good as Major Carrier and they have a very low retention – 2 mil.
 That means they go to reinsurance on every case over 2 mil.
-However, they have their place in the line-up.
+However, Minnesota has their place in the line-up.

-- Ameritas Flex IUL: new kids on the block, but they may have the best living benefits out there.
-Possibly even a little better than American National but not as good as Major Carrier.
-At one point, their IUL was ranked number one by IUL digest.
+- Ameritas Flex IUL: new kids on the block, but they are competing in the living living arena.
+A little better than American National but not as good as Major Carrier.
+At one point, Ameritas IUL was ranked number one by IUL digest.

 - Mutual of Omaha’s new IUL is decent.
-They allow premium financing up to age 81 and as low as 1 mil, but the cases fall apart in the mid 90’s.
+Mutual of Omaha allows premium financing up to age 81 and as low as 1 mil, but the cases fall apart in the mid 90’s.

-- Zurich Life – their cost of insurance is pretty high, so client’s aren’t getting as much cash value as other carriers, but they are good with foreign nationals.
-Supposedly they are coming out with a high early cash value rider in January, 2019 that will guaranty 100% CSV in year one.
-However, the comp will be low and spread out.
+- Zurich Life – their cost of insurance is pretty high, so client’s aren’t getting as much cash value as other carriers, but Zurich is good with foreign nationals.
+Supposedly they are coming out with a high early cash value rider in December, 2020 that will guaranty 100% CSV in year one.
+However, the compensation will be low and spread out.